Hi, I’m Naomi —

 Trauma-Informed Care Certificate (Crisis & Trauma Resource Institute), January 2022

-SWKNAQINX Aboriginal Health Modules (Cultural Safety Curriculum), April 2020
+SWKNAQINX Aboriginal Health Modules (Cultural Safety Curriculum), 2022

 Eye Movement Desensitization and Reprocessing (EMDR) helps the brain deal with trauma.